rust-lang/rust/README.md

 ```

 The generated documentation will appear under `doc` in the `build` directory for
-the ABI used.
-I.e., if the ABI was `x86_64-pc-windows-msvc`, the directory will be
+the ABI used. i.e., if the ABI was `x86_64-pc-windows-msvc`, the directory will be
 `build\x86_64-pc-windows-msvc\doc`.

 ## Notes

 Since the Rust compiler is written in Rust, it must be built by a
 precompiled "snapshot" version of itself (made in an earlier stage of
 development).
-As such, source builds require a connection to the Internet, to
-fetch snapshots, and an OS that can execute the available snapshot binaries.
+As such, source builds require a connection to the Internet to fetch snapshots and an OS that can execute the available snapshot binaries.

 Snapshot binaries are currently built and tested on several platforms: